anche-raja/build-on-aws-genai-pro/01_1.3_data_validate_processing/README.md

     └── monitoring.tf  # CloudWatch dashboard
 ```

+## Architecture Overview

+1. **Raw Data Landing (S3)**
+   - Reviews are uploaded to `s3://customer-feedback-analysis-<initials>/raw-data/`.
+   - Terraform seeds the bucket with `customer_feedback.csv` and enforces public-access blocks.

+2. **Event-Driven Validation (Lambda + CloudWatch)**
+   - An S3 `ObjectCreated` notification invokes `TextValidationFunction`.
+   - The Lambda reads the new object, applies heuristic checks, emits a `QualityScore` metric, and writes a JSON result under `validation-results/`.
+   - CloudWatch Logs capture execution details while the dashboard visualizes the quality scores.

+3. **Catalog & Data Quality (Glue)**
+   - Glue crawler discovers table metadata under the `raw-data/` prefix and stores it in `customer_feedback_db`.
+   - The Glue Data Quality ruleset (`customer_reviews_ruleset`) can be evaluated against that table to track pass rates.

+4. **Observability (CloudWatch Dashboard)**
+   - Dashboard widgets display both Lambda `QualityScore` trends and Glue `RulesetPassRate`, enabling a unified health view across streaming and batch quality checks.

+This architecture ensures new feedback data is validated immediately while longer-running Glue DQ jobs and the dashboard provide historical visibility.

 ## Prerequisites

 - Terraform ≥ 1.6 with AWS credentials configured (profile or environment variables).